crcdng/imperfect-vr/README.md

 Imperfect VR is inspired by ["Imperfect Cinema"](http://www.imperfectcinema.com/) by Allister Gall which in turn is inspired by the essay ["For an imperfect cinema"](http://www.ejumpcut.org/archive/onlinessays/JC20folder/ImperfectCinema.html) by Julio García Espinosa.

-More info about the workshop is here http://www.i3games.com/i3Games/imperfectvr.html.
+It was part of my practice-based PhD "Designing Playful Systems" https://www.crcdng.com/static/pdf/MS_ImperfectVR.pdf.

 ## The VR scenes for the workshop

 * **00 Do it Yourself** - the scene for our coding exercise
-* **01 Hello VR World** - result of our coding exercise: https://i3games.github.io/imperfect-vr/01_hello_vr_world
+* **01 Hello VR World** - result of our coding exercise: https://crcdng.github.io/imperfect-vr/01_hello_vr_world
-* **02 360 Image** demonstrates a 360 image: https://i3games.github.io/imperfect-vr/02_360_image
+* **02 360 Image** demonstrates a 360 image: https://crcdng.github.io/imperfect-vr/02_360_image
-* **03 360 Video** demonstrates a 360 video: https://i3games.github.io/imperfect-vr/03_360_video
+* **03 360 Video** demonstrates a 360 video: https://crcdng.github.io/imperfect-vr/03_360_video
 * **04 Basic Scene**, based on the original A-Frame documentation [Build a Basic Scene](https://aframe.io/docs/1.0.0/guides/building-a-basic-scene.html).
-It has animation, gaze-based interaction (looking at the cube will make it react) and sound: https://i3games.github.io/imperfect-vr/04_basic_scene
+It has animation, gaze-based interaction (looking at the cube will make it react) and sound: https://crcdng.github.io/imperfect-vr/04_basic_scene
 * **05 Imperfect Treasures**, based on the original Google Cardboard example scene.
-This is similar to the last scene, but has a little bit more logic (code) in it to create a little playful experience: https://i3games.github.io/imperfect-vr/05_imperfect_treasures
+This is similar to the last scene, but has a little bit more logic (code) in it to create a little playful experience: https://crcdng.github.io/imperfect-vr/05_imperfect_treasures
 * **06 The Reality of the Virtual** featuring Slavoj Žižek, Paul Virilio, Nyan Cat and more.
-Still a variant of or first "Hello World" scene, with more interaction, more Dubstep, more meaning, more everything: https://i3games.github.io/imperfect-vr/06_reality_of_the_virtual
+Still a variant of or first "Hello World" scene, with more interaction, more Dubstep, more meaning, more everything: https://crcdng.github.io/imperfect-vr/06_reality_of_the_virtual
 * **07 Rabbit, Chicken, AK 47** (teaser).
 This scene is my playground for more experimentation with storytelling and movement in VR.
-Expect it to be ... imperfect: https://i3games.github.io/imperfect-vr/07_rabbit_chicken_ak47
+Expect it to be ... imperfect: https://crcdng.github.io/imperfect-vr/07_rabbit_chicken_ak47

 ## Some technical and not so technical remarks